elliotperviz/cmms/md/C01_02/README.md

   ```
   Check the standard output, did the simulation finish correctly?

-  You should see an "ERROR" message, related to lost atoms.
+  You should see an 'ERROR' message, related to lost atoms.
 This means that the timestep is too large to properly capture the dynamics.
-We should therefore reduce the timestep back to its previous setting by editing `heat.in` (e.g. with `vim`) and setting
+We should therefore reduce the timestep back to its previous setting by editing "heat.in" (e.g. with `vim`) and setting
   ```bash
   ### MD run #############
   timestep        1.0